 The orthodontist cannot work without the orthodontist assistant.
 If he owns his own practice, he must pay the salary of the orthodontist assistant.
 Although the individual assistant’s salary is dependent upon many factors as well, the average salary for the orthodontist assistant is $41,000 a year.
 That is just one of the many expenses that an orthodontist with his own practice must finance to keep his doors open.

 Newly graduated orthodontists earn an average of roughly $72,000 a year.
-But after five years of experience, his salary will climb on average $30,000 annually.
+But after five years of experience, an orthodontist salary will climb on average $30,000 annually.

 Working for someone else alleviates the stress of loans to open and maintain a practice.
-Plus, there are also perks and benefits which come along with the job.
+Plus, there are also perks and benefits which come along with the job such as the orthodontist working conditions.
 However, the salary may well be lower for the orthodontist as well.
-Many feel the trade-offs—less stress and responsibility as well as lower financial risk—make the lower salary well worth it.
+The orthodontist salary may be less, but many feel the trade-offs—less stress and responsibility as well as lower financial risk—make the lower salary well worth it.